-According the performance data listed for the freezer on the manufacturer’s website, if the system is operated in an ambient temperature of 25C with a setpoint temperature of -5C the freezer will draw power from a 12V system at a rate of 1.6Ahr/hour.
+According to the performance data listed for the freezer on the manufacturer’s website, if the system is operated in an ambient temperature of 25C with a setpoint temperature of -5C the freezer will draw power from a 12V system at a rate of 1.6Ahr/hour.

 If the freezer is operated at an ambient temperature of 30C the current draw at 12V will be 2.5Ahr/hour.
-The system needs to to operate 24 hours per day.
+The system needs to operate 24 hours per day.
 The daily power draw is calculated using the following formula: